-The 5-6 and 7-8 divisions' block schedules ensures that students can move easily into different groupings during the day.
+The 5-6 and 7-8 divisions' block schedules ensure that students move easily into different groupings during the day.

 Hillel prides itself on its small class sizes and faculty-to-student ratio.
-Class size in kindergarten ranges from 13-18 students with one teacher and one assistant.
+Class size in kindergarten ranges from 13-18 students with either one teacher and one assistant or two teachers.
 Class size in Grades 1 and 2 are generally not larger than 18 students and class size in grades 3-8 generally do not exceed 20 students.
 Most impressive is the two teachers in every K-4 general studies class helping Hillel meet the individual needs of each student.

-Teaching methods at Hillel embrace a variety of learning styles allowing us to provide for those with specific learning needs, whether they are remedial or advanced.
+Hillel's teaching methods embrace a variety of learning styles allowing us to provide for specific learning needs, whether they are remedial or advanced.

-Small class sizes make it possible for individualized and smaller group work.
-Learning Resource Centers, in the elementary as well as in the middle school, offer a range of enrichment and accelerated programs as well as support for those students with learning differences.
+Small class sizes allow for individualized and smaller group work.
+Learning Specialists often push into a classroom and provide a range of enrichment and accelerated support as well as assistance for those students with learning differences.
 Hillel is able to provide a Jewish education for many children with diagnosed learning challenges.

-Additionally, our Dean of Student Learning coordinates the entire staff, including the resource room staff, in supporting the learning needs of our children by identifying and addressing specific academic, social and emotional needs on all ends of the spectrum.
+Additionally, our Dean of Student Learning coordinates the entire staff, including the learning specialists, in supporting the learning needs of our children by identifying and addressing specific academic, social and emotional needs on all ends of the spectrum.

-Hillel Day School offers several after-school activity options.
-ECC-grade 4 students may stay after school in our After Care program.
-Hillel also offers various after school enrichment and sports classes throughout the year.
-In grades 5-8, students can try out for a full range of team sports, including soccer, basketball, tennis, volleyball, and cross-country, and compete against other area public and private schools.
+Hillel offers amazing after-school options.
+ECC-grade 4 students may attend our After Care program or various other enrichment and sports classes.
+In grades 5-8, students can participate in a full range of team sports, including soccer, basketball, tennis, volleyball, and cross-country, and compete against other area public and private schools.
 Hillel also offers students in grades 6-8 an intramural sports program, with classes that include flag football, yoga, basketball, dance/poms, volleyball, and kickboxing.

 Yes!
 Under Hillel’s Variable Rate Tuition program, families are encouraged to apply for assistance.
-Hillel is committed to the principle that all qualifying families who wish to give their child(ren) a Jewish Day School education should be able to do so.
+Hillel is committed to helping all families provide their child(ren) with a Jewish Day School education.
 An important hallmark of our school has been our ability to make the school financially accessible to families.
-We strive to keep tuition increases to a minimum and make financial assistance available to families with incomes up to $220,000.
+We strive to keep tuition increases to a minimum and make financial assistance available to many families.
 This process is completely confidential.